JoshKCIT/db2_to_snowflake_cost_calculator/README.md

 **Without proper calibration, estimates can be inaccurate by 50% or more.**

+**⚠️ High Availability/Disaster Recovery (HA/DR) Not Included:** This calculator estimates costs for primary production workloads only.
+HA/DR scenarios require additional cost estimation for standby systems, replication compute, cross-region failover, and related infrastructure.
+These costs should be calculated separately based on your specific HA/DR requirements.

 ## Common Use Cases

 ### Scenario 1: Initial Migration Estimate